 Understanding Alicat calibration and accuracy specifications

-Each device which goes through an Alicat calibration comes with a NIST-traceable Certificate of Calibration, guaranteeing that its calibration can be traced back to the primary SI standards, such as mass and pressure.
+Each device which goes through an Alicat calibration comes with a NIST-traceable Certificate of Calibration.
+This guarantees that the device’s calibration can be traced back to primary SI standards such as mass and pressure.
 As a result, an Alicat device will output mass flow rates that fall within the same accuracy range as measurements obtained by any other similar NIST-traceable unit with an identical accuracy specification.
-During calibration with a NIST-traceable transfer standard, each step of the calibration process must be carefully controlled to ensure reliable readings.
-Some factors that can lead to errors during calibration include variations in temperature and pressure, leaks, setpoint changes, and control stability.
-During a NIST-traceable calibration of an Alicat device, all of these variables are carefully monitored and controlled, ensuring your device is calibrated to output precise, high accuracy mass flow readings every time.

-Alicat calibrations evaluate readings at five points within the full scale range of your device: 0%, 25%, 50%, 75% and 100% of full scale.
+Alicat calibrations evaluate readings at five points within the full scale range of your device: 0%, 25%, 50%, 75%, and 100% of full scale.
 You can also request a custom calibration, for which you choose the specific calibration points and may use more than 5.
 These readings are compared with readings taken from one of our in-house flow or pressure standards.

 Device Under Test

-This section contains information about your device and the conditions of the calibration.
+This section contains information about your device and the conditions under which your device was calibrated.

 - Range: The full scale range of the unit.
-For most devices, this will match the body size found in the part number.
+For most devices, this will match the body size in the part number.
 Devices configured with custom ranges (those including the RANGE adder code) will be calibrated to the custom range.

 - Process Gas: The pre-selected gas from the gas menu.
-This can be changed through the front panel or during recalibration.
+This can be changed using the front panel, any communication protocol, or during recalibration.

 - Calibration Gas: The gas used to calibrate the unit.
-Unless a customer specifically asks for an actual gas calibration, we typically use air.
+Alicat calibrations use air unless a different calibration gas is specifically requested.

-- Temperature: The temperature of the gas that was used to calibrate the device at our facility.
+- Temperature: The temperature of the gas that was used to calibrate the device.

-- Humidity: The ambient humidity of our facility at the time of calibration.
+- Humidity: The ambient humidity of the Alicat facility at the time of calibration.

-- Control Algorithm (P/D/I values): These are the default tuning settings on the device.
-Note: Most units will only have P and D settings, and only controllers will have this part.
+- Control Algorithm (P/D/I values): For controllers, the default tuning settings.
+Most devices will have only P and D settings.

 - Calibration Procedure/Rev. #: The standard procedure and revision used to calibrate the device.

-This section gives information about the tools Alicat uses to calibrate your device.
+This section gives information about the tools Alicat technicians used to calibrate your device.

 - Type: The type of calibration performed.

-- Tool Name: The names of the tools used for the calibration.
+- Tool Name: The tools used for the calibration.

-- Manufacturer/Model: The manufacturer and the model of the calibration tools.
-Note: some Alicat devices are used.
+- Manufacturer/Model: The manufacturer and model of the calibration tools, often including Alicat devices.

 - Uncertainty: The uncertainty of the calibration tools.

-- Accuracy: The uncertainty of the measurements.
-See below for a more thorough explanation.
+- Accuracy: The uncertainty of the measurements (see below).